MoustafaIsm/expense-center/README.md

 1. Go to your project settings, then service accounts, press on Firebase Admin SDK.
 Generate new private key (It will download a JSON file).

-1. Rename that file to `account-credentials.json`, and move it to `expense-center-firebase-server/functions/config`.
+1. Rename that file to `account-credentials.json`, and move it to `functions/config`.

-1. Now you can either deploy the function on your firebase project (require a credit card linked to your account)
+1. Go to `functions` and run
    ```
+   npm install
+   ```
+1. - Now you can either deploy the function on your firebase project (require a credit card linked to your account)

+     ```
      firebase deploy
      ```

-or run the cloud functions on an emulator
+   - or run the cloud functions on an emulator
+     ```
+     firebase emulators:start
+     ```

 1. Go to this [Link](https://firebase.google.com/docs/web/learn-more?authuser=0&hl=en#config-object) to help you get your firebase configuration for the application.